 Incontinence is not a disease in itself but rather a symptom of a problem in the urinary tract.

 Urinary incontinence in men is a common and embarrassing problem statistics It indicates that 3.4 million men in the United States of America suffer from urinary incontinence and have difficulties in adapting to society.
-Swedish study The incidence of urinary incontinence in men is estimated at 22.6% compared to 49.0% in women.
+Swedish study The prevalence of enuresis in men is estimated at 22.6% compared to 49.0% in women.

 There are several types of urinary incontinence in men and women, some of them are more common in men than in women, the prevalence of this condition increases with age, but it is not inevitable and is usually treatable.